balvisio/CAFA-Toolset/README.md

 * The map file name is created by adding '.map' at the end of the target sequence output file name: [taxon id].[tfa].[version #].map

-* Multiple run of this program with the same input file will create subsequent versions of the output files.
+* Multiple runs of this program with the same input file will create subsequent versions of the output files.

 The program can also take an output filename to save the filtered sequences